IBMStreams/endpoint-monitor/README.md

 The path is against the service *application-name* (``${NAME}``)

-Example URLs within the cluster for *application-name* of `em` in project `myproject` are:
+Example URLs within the cluster for *application-name* of `buses-em` in project `myproject` are:

- * `https://em.myproject.svc:8443/transit/ports/info`for a job named `transit`:
+ * `https://buses-em.myproject.svc:8443/transit/ports/info`for a job named `transit`:
- * `https://em.myproject.svc:8443/streams/jobs/7/ports/info` for job 7 without an explicitly set job name:
+ * `https://buses-em.myproject.svc:8443/streams/jobs/7/ports/info` for job 7 without an explicitly set job name:
- * `https://em.myproject.svc:8443/transit/buses/locations/inject` for an injection endpoint with context `buses`, name `locations` in in job named `transit`.
+ * `https://buses-em.myproject.svc:8443/transit/buses/locations/inject` for an injection endpoint with context `buses`, name `locations` in in job named `transit`.

 ## Implementation notes